m500s/tangwaita-icon-theme/README.md

 1) For browsers other than chromium or firefox, rename internet-web-browser.svg using the icon name from the browser's desktop file (e.g. google-chrome.svg)
 2) Copy Override.xml to /usr/share/mime/packages and run 'update-mime-database /usr/share/mime/' to correctly assign icons to mimetypes (pdfs and certificates for now)
-3) Edit index.theme to use other full icon sets (e.g. Inherits=elementary-xfce,Adwaita,hicolor)
+3) Edit index.theme to use other legacy fullcolor icon sets (e.g. Inherits=elementary-xfce,Adwaita,hicolor)

 ---